 - 30x (D+B) – This means you need to wager your deposit and your bonus funds a total of 30 times.
 (See below what that actually means.)

-These are standard examples but wagering requirements can be very different between various online casinos.
+These are common examples, but wagering requirements can vary widely between different online casinos.
 Usually, when reading an online casino review, the wagering requirements it imposes should always be detailed.
 If that’s not the case, you may not be looking at an unbiased review.

 Additionally, wagering requirements detail how much time you have to complete them, how much game types contribute in achieving your goal and how high your maximum bet may be when completing the wagering (i.e. it’s almost always set at €5, meaning any wagers above that are null and void when completing your wagering).